Who We Are

-Each one-on-one session runs for 30 minutes, on WEDNESDAY and THURSDAY evenings from 7:00-7:30 pm & 7:30-8:00 pm.
+Each one-on-one session runs for 30 minutes, on TUESDAY and WEDNESDAY evenings from 7:00-7:30 pm & 7:30-8:00 pm.
 The cost per child is $35 per season.
 A season is about 8-10 lessons.
 This charge is used to offset a portion of the pool rental costs and to remunerate the lifeguard on duty.
 All instructors' time is provided on a voluntary basis.

 Fully certified lifeguards, external to our program, are always on duty during classes.